 10. Ethics course MEPH 5821 (Indirect): This course addresses outcome 7.
-Assessment and analysis will begin on March 1st.
-Results will be reported for the current academic year by May 31st.
+Assessment of the report year will begin on January 15th of the following year and results will be reported by May 31st.

 This is a required core course for every microEP student, and is designed to prepare microEP graduates with discussions of alternative actions that may be taken in many typical ethically uncomfortable positions that may arise in the technology workplace.